 The Council considers that there has been effective management of change and transformation, evidenced by the successful management of the transition to the new Council.
-In addition, effective governance arrangements are in place to manage ongoing change and transformation e.g. Council / Committee meetings; Group Leaders meetings; fortnightly Corporate Leadership Team meetings, bi-monthly joint Corporate Leadership Team and Senior Management Team meeting and bi-monthly Senior Leadership Team meetings.
+In addition, effective governance arrangements are in place to manage ongoing change and transformation (and recovery of services) e.g. Council / Committee meetings; Group Leaders meetings; weekly Corporate Leadership Team meetings, Corporate Leadership Team and Senior Management Team meetings and a raft of other working groups/arrangements in place to support change, transformation and the recovery of services.

 The Council's aim is to be a digitally enabled organisation, taking advantage of technology to change the way we do things, transform access to services and reduce costs.
 The Council has invested in a Digital Platform and digital projects are managed through the Digital Governance Structure, with minutes going to the Corporate Leadership Team.
-Projects included: the launch of a new corporate website, the launch of the ANBorough app for residents, installation of new telephone system and an increase in the number of services delivered digitally to 37, in addition to 24 digital processes and 11 digital content channels.